ekino/rendr/CONTRIBUTING.md

 ## Welcome

-As you are going to enter to a new home, please make sure you respect those 3 basics rules:
+As you are going to enter to a new home, please make sure you respect those 3 basic rules:

 - be respectful with everyone.
 - be respectful with everyone.